Research Unit: Social Media Lab, Ted Rogers School of Management, Ryerson University (Toronto, Canada)

 - The name and contact information for three research references (one reference should be your doctoral advisor); Reference letters will only be solicited from the short-listed candidates,

 - Sample publication.

-The Social Media Lab is an internationally engaged multi- and interdisciplinary research laboratory at the Ted Rogers School of Management at Ryerson University.
+The Social Media Lab is an internationally engaged interdisciplinary research laboratory at the Ted Rogers School of Management in Toronto, Canada.
 The lab studies how social media is changing the ways in which people and organizations communicate, disseminate information, conduct business and form communities online, and how these changes impact society.
-The lab’s research seeks to advance the public’s understanding of the benefits and pitfalls of social media adoption.
+The aim of the lab’s various research initiatives is to advance the public’s understanding of the benefits and pitfalls of social media adoption.

 The Social Media Lab was established in 2010 and is the first of its kind in North America.
+The lab attracts a diverse range of outstanding multidisciplinary scholars from around the world each year.
+It is a leader in social media studies and is the convener of the International Conference on Social Media and Society (#SMSociety).
 It is led by co-directors, Anatoliy Gruzd (PhD) – Dir. of Research and Philip Mai (JD) – Director of Business and Communications.
-The lab is internationally recognized and attracts a diverse range of outstanding multidisciplinary scholars from around the world each year.
-It is a leader in social media studies and is the convener of the annual International Conference on Social Media and Society (#SMSociety).

-Ryerson University (with over 45,000 undergraduate and graduate students) is located in the heart of one of the world’s most culturally and linguistically diverse urban centres.
+Ryerson University (soon to be renamed), with over 45,000 undergraduate and graduate students) is located in the heart of one of the world’s most culturally and linguistically diverse urban centres.
 Research at Ryerson is on a trajectory of success and growth, as evidenced by externally funded research doubling in the past 5 years.
 Longstanding partnerships with community, industry, government, and professional practice drive research and innovation that responds to real-world problems.
 The University’s academic plan, Our Time to Lead, can be found at https://www.ryerson.ca/provost/academic-plan/.